 Ontario Railway Stations

-The original Grand Trunk station was destroyed by fire in 1916.
+The original Grand Trunk station, built by the Midland Railway, was destroyed by fire in 1916.
 It was replaced with a far more substantial brick structure built by the GTR (later CN) in 1917.
-The building has historical designation and is now owned by the city of Orillia.

 Although the legion undoubtedly benefits from the much-needed rental income, the aging building is in need of major and costly repairs.
 It is not known whether the legion can raise sufficient funds to cover those costs.